mparchment/salsabil-io/src/content/blog/hanbali-fiqh.md

 This book must be read with its commentary *Sharh Mukhtasar al-Rawdah*, which is widely regarded as one of the best works in usul al-fiqh ever written.
 It is the author’s commentary on his abridgement of Ibn Qudamah’s *Rawdat al-Nadhir*, itself based on al-Mustasfa by al-Ghazali.
 Ibn Qudamah’s *Rawdat al-Nadhir* should not be studied independently, as it was likely his personal draft of notes from *al-Mustasfa*.
 Al-Tufi had a unique, accessible style, and consistently shows humility in his writing.
 While reading, reference *al-Mustasfa*, listen to the recorded lessons of Hasan Bukhari and for revision, use *Taysir Fahm Rawdat al-Nadhir* by Majid al-’Askari, which presents the content in question-answer format.

 Supplement this by reading *Sharh Tanqih al-Fusul* by al-Qarafi and *Huli al-Taraqi* by Muhammad Fal al-Shintiqi, which is one of the best commentaries on *Maraqi al-Su'ud*.
-For understanding ta'lil and qiyas, read *Shifa al-'Alil* by al-Ghazali, which deals with determining the legal cause (*masalik al-'illah*).
+For understanding ta'lil and qiyas, read *Shifa al-Ghalil* by al-Ghazali, which deals with determining the legal cause (*masalik al-'illah*).

 - *Qawa'id al-Ahkam* by Izz al-Din b.
 'Abd al-Salam

 Ibn 'Abd al-Salam was among the first to author an independent work on maqasid.
 This book is important for understanding the purpose of the law and its internal rationality.
 Shaykh Hatim al-'Awni considers it the most important book on the topic, even more so than al-Shatibi's *al-Muwafaqat*, and suggests reading it more than once.
 In *al-Muwafaqat*, Al-Shatibi gives a descriptive, retrospective view of the Shari'ah and its overarching themes, from which maqasid have a prominent role.
 For him, it is an a posteriori exercise, and he doesn't see it having a role in application to any considerable extent.
 By contrast, Ibn 'Abd al-Salam is more concerned with going through masa'il fiqhiyyah, explaining their dimensions, and going into tafri'at and matters which are clearly contestable ijtihad.

 Keep in mind that maqasid can only be understood in practice only after understanding how usul works, especially qiyas.
 It is simply the further study of ta'lil and its application, rather than comprising a seperate fann.
 Also read *Mahasin al-Shari'ah* by al-Qaffal al-Shashi, an important work where he identifies deeper meanings behind furu' in every area of the law, including 'ibadah.

+- *Al-Risalah* by Muhammad b.
+Idris al-Shafi’i

+This text the earliest treatise on usul al-fiqh and hadith methodology, written by al-Shafi'i at the request of 'Abdurrahman b. al-Mahdi.
+All of later works on usul al-fiqh are simply footnotes to *al-Risalah*.
+It was also incredibly influential in the development of ‘ulum al-hadith, in the sense that later hadith scholars took up al-Shafi’i’s arguments and further developed them.
+Before studying the text, listen to the recordings of ‘Abdullah al-Daghistani for a thematic overview and read Ahmad El-Shamsy’s The Canonization of Islamic Law, which describes the historical background of al-Shafi’i and the impact of his work.
+Tariq b.
+‘Awad Allah’s *al-Naqd al-Banna* further clarifies al-Shafi’i’s conditions for accepting marasil reports from tabi’in.

 - *Sifat al-Mufti* by Ibn Hamdan al-Harrani